Rangitikei District: Regional government

-Rangitikei District is one of ten districts located partially or entirely within the Manawatū-Whanganui region.
-As such it is represented on the Manawatū-Whanganui Regional Council, known as Horizons Regional Council.
-Two of the twelve regional councillors are elected by the district in the Manawatu - Rangitikei ward; the two regional councillors elected in the 2016 elections are Bruce Gordon and Gordon McKellar.
+Rangitikei District is one of nine districts located partially or entirely within the Manawatū-Whanganui region.
+As such, it is represented on the Manawatū-Whanganui Regional Council, known as Horizons Regional Council.
+Two of the twelve regional councillors are elected by the district in the Manawatu - Rangitikei ward; the two regional councillors elected in the 2022 elections are Bruce Gordon and Gordon McKellar.

 National government

 Rangitikei is located in the general electorate of Rangitīkei and in the Māori electorate of Te Tai Hauāuru.
-Rangitīkei is a safe National Party seat since the 1938 election with the exception of 1978–1984 when it was held by Bruce Beetham of the Social Credit Party.
-Since 2011 it is held by Ian McKelvie.
+Rangitīkei has been a safe National Party seat since the 1938 election with the exception of 1978–1984 when it was held by Bruce Beetham of the Social Credit Party.
+Since 2023 it is held by Suze Redmayne.

-Te Tai Hauāuru is a more volatile seat, having been held by three different parties since 1996, i.e. New Zealand First, the Māori Party and the Labour Party.
-Since 2014 it is held by Adrian Rurawhe of the Labour Party.
+Te Tai Hauāuru is a more volatile seat, having been held by three different parties since 1996, i.e. New Zealand First, Te Pāti Māori and the Labour Party.
+Since 2023, it has been held by Debbie Ngarewa-Packer of Te Pāti Māori.

 Geography

 Located north of Wellington, the district stretches from the South Taranaki Bight toward the North Island Volcanic Plateau, forming a trapezium-shaped block that includes the towns of Taihape, Bulls, Marton, Hunterville, and Mangaweka.
-The district has a land area of 4,483.91 km².
+The district has a land area of 4,483.88 km².

 Climate

 Rangitikei's climate is temperate and has few extremes compared to many parts of New Zealand.
 According to the Köppen climate classification, this climate is classified as oceanic climate (Cfb).
-Summers are warm with average temperatures in the low 20s.
+Summers are warm, with average temperatures in the low 20s.
 The most settled weather occurs in summer and early autumn.
 Winters are mild near the coast and on the plains; it is colder inland and in the hill country, but often frosty, clear and calm.
 Snowfall occasionally settles in areas 400 m above sea level, such as Taihape.
-Annual rainfall is moderate and annual hours of bright sunshine can average over 2,000.
+Annual rainfall is moderate, and annual hours of bright sunshine can average over 2,000.